-So let’s just start with the disclaimer that one day in Yosemite is NOT enough.
-But obviously that’s sometimes all you have!
+Let’s start with the disclaimer that one day in Yosemite with kids is NOT enough.
+But sometimes that’s all you have!
 So event hough you know it’s not enough, you go anyway, because you figure experiencing it for a day is better than not experiencing it at all.
 That’s what happened to us a couple summers ago.
 While we’ve visited Yosemite with kids a number of times since, we still look back fondly on that one magical day.

-After that, we walked over to the Yosemite Valley Chapel.
+Next, we walked over to the Yosemite Valley Chapel.
 We happened to be there on a Sunday, and we attended a brief LDS service.
 It was really fun being in that historic building, and there are gorgeous views of Yosemite Falls from there, as well.
 The kids loved climbing atop a huge rock out in the meadow behind the chapel.
 We had a picnic lunch in the shade there.
 There are tons of things to do in Yosemite, but it’s well worth taking a little time to just be still and soak in the beauty and majesty.

 Then we walked through Cook’s Meadow, which has spectacular views of Yosemite Falls and Half Dome.
 The kids loved running through the meadow and across the Merced River.
 Since we were there in early August, this was a perfect stop to splash in the water and throw rocks.
 Is it just my kids, or can other families spend hours just throwing stones in water?
 If you have more time, it would be really fun to do some floating down the river.